luis-cj/data-science-forecasting-food-retailer/README.md

 This methodology and all the steps involved in it are run in Python Jupyter Notebooks.
 Then, the final product is the summary of all the necessary steps in a single Python Script ready to be thrown into production mode for further explotation of the ML model.

-These steps are defined under this section with the link to their respectives Jupyter Notebooks
+These steps are defined under this section with the link to their respectives Jupyter Notebooks.

 ### 1. Objectives